LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 //Talk about this at some point
 There is also a limit to how many file descriptors can be made which can be found at /proc/sys/fs/file-max.
 [Linux Process Injection](https://www.akamai.com/blog/security-research/the-definitive-guide-to-linux-process-injection)

-#### Links

-Links are the main concern of file security.
-They take special care to handle as naive checking will create a security vulnerability.
-Links can also then change mid-way through execution if a Look Before you Leap approach is taken.

 #### Device Files